Limescale inhibitor for combination (combi) boilers

-CombiBuddy unit itself is just copper (like your pipes).
-The fittings used are brass
+CombiBuddy unit itself is just stainless steel.
+The fittings used are brass (standard

-(standard pipe fittings).
-There’s no requirement for the CombiBuddy to be WRAS approved
+pipe fittings).
+There’s no requirement for the CombiBuddy to be WRAS approved for

-for use with mains water drinking supplies as it is made of copper and brass with
+use with mains water drinking supplies as it is made of stainless steel and brass

 Do you supply a ‘check valve’ anyway?

 Is the CombiBuddy classed as a water softener?